Roy Orbison/The Beatles Tour

 The Roy Orbison/The Beatles Tour was a 1963 concert tour of the United Kingdom by Roy Orbison and the Beatles.
-Other acts on the tour included Gerry and the Pacemakers, David MacBeth, Louise Cordet, Tony Marsh, Terry Young Six, Erkey Grant, and Ian Crawford.
+Other acts on the tour included Gerry and the Pacemakers, David MacBeth, Louise Cordet, Tony Marsh, Terry Young Six, Erkey Grant and Ian Crawford.
 It was Orbison's first, and the Beatles' third nationwide tour of the UK.
 Although Orbison was originally intended to be the headlining act, the reaction to the Beatles on the tour caused them to be promoted to co-headliners, with the Beatles closing the set in the traditional headlining spot.

-In 1988, Orbison and Beatle George Harrison would be reunited in the supergroup The Traveling Wilburys.

 Setlists

 The Beatles

 The Beatles' typical setlist (showing lead vocalist) was: